 - Decentralization of individuals and functions within urban areas

 Demographic and Social Factors

 Natural Growth of Cities – About 20% of urbanization takes place through natural growth of cities.
 The improvement of sanitation, health care, social welfare and improvement of other infrastructural facilities added to the process.

-At the end of 19th century the advent of Industrial Revolution happened and it encompassed mainly Western Europe and North America.
-Causes were farming mechanization, Increased agricultural efficiency, released labour forces from rural areas due to increased agricultural efficiency.Fast development of industries in cities provided many newjobs.
+At the end of 19th century, the advent of Industrial Revolution happened and it encompassed mainly Western Europe and North America.
+Causes were farming mechanization, Increased agricultural efficiency, released labour forces from rural areas due to increased agricultural efficiency.The fast development of industries in cities provided many new jobs.

 Now Urbanization is slowing increasing down in developed countries but increasing in developing countries